ericmwalk/weblog.lol/weblog/2024/06/2024-06-13_wasnt-the-plan.md

 ---
+title: ""
 publish: "true"
 date: 2024-06-13 21:22:50
+tags:
-tags: Running
+  - Running
 url: https://ericmwalk.blog/2024/06/13/wasnt-the-plan.html
 ---
 Wasn’t the plan to [run](https://www.strava.com/activities/11646984919) this sort of a distance as I was thinking something shorter  at the hottest time of the day.
-However, since I was waiting for my son and his friend to finish golfing I had time on my son and honestly I need this time, space, and miles after the last couple of weeks.
+However, since I was waiting for my son and his friend to finish golfing I had time on my side and honestly I need this time, space, and miles after the last couple of weeks.

 ![A narrow concrete path stretches straight across a grassy field flanked by leafless trees under a clear blue sky.
 Dense green vegetation surrounds the walkway with a forest in the background.](https://ericmwalk.blog/uploads/2024/img-0323.jpeg)